vimpunk/mio/README.md

     // ...
 }
 ```
 However, mio does not check whether the provided file descriptor has the same access permissions as the desired mapping, so the mapping may fail.
+Such errors are reported via the `std::error_code` out parameter that is passed to the mapping function.

 ### Example
 ```c++